 Working towards these goals of community partnership, we have been actively involved in the Tompkins County CoC in a variety of ways.
 Two of our members - Lee and Jordyn - hold seats on the CoC Governance Board.
 Through these roles, we are able to make sure that youth voice is heard and listened to in the most influential space of the CoC.
 Multiple YAB members are also a part of the CoC Youth Homelessness Subcommittee, as well as the CoC Housing First Subcommittee, making sure that the focus of our work is not concentrated in the YHDP projects, but instead becomes a reality for the entire Tompkins County homeless response system.
-Throughout our time working with the CoC, updating the RFP application template so that the application reflects our mission and vision; to that end, members of YAB have also been involved in the annual rank and review process so that recipients of CoC funding create and maintain projects that fit our definition of safety.
+Throughout our time working with the CoC, updating the RFP application template so that the application reflects our mission and vision; to that end, members of CoC funding create and maintain projects that fit our definition of safety.
 Outside of these CoC activities, we have been excited to be included in revisions of the Tompkins County coordinated entry process.
 Given our first-hand experience with the Tompkins County coordinated entry process, we have been able to provide feedback that reflects the problems we have encountered, helping to create a new process that is both accessible and equitable.